kyma-project/kyma/docs/helm-broker/docs/03-02-bind-bundles.md

 >**NOTE:** Resolving the values from the `bind.yaml` file is a post-provision action.
 If this operation ends with an error, the provisioning also fails.

-In the `bind.yaml` file, you can use the Helm Chart templates directives.
+In the `bind.yaml` file, you can use the Helm chart templates directives.
+See the example:

 ```yaml
 # bind.yaml